markusweiss/LudumDare54/README.md

 **Game control:**

 * Action key: Space
-* Move : ASDW / Arrows Key
+* Move : ASDW / Arrow Keys

 **All assets such as sounds and pixel graphics are self-made.**